 ITU-D should engage on those priorities that are strictly connected to development and accessibility of telecom services.

-Bridging the digital divide and increasing the penetration of basic affordable services for allshould be the mandate for the work of ITU-D.
+Support efforts to bridge the digital divide and increase the penetration of basic affordable services for all, with a focus on poor and marginalised groups, should be the mandate for the work of ITU-D.

-Europe should actively support the proposal strictly connected to the core mandate of ITU-D and that are proven to bring added value.
+Europe should actively support the proposal strictly connected to the core mandate of ITU-D that are proven to bring added value.

-ITU-D should avoid duplicating the work done in the other ITU sectors.
+ITU-D should avoid duplicating the work done in the other ITU sectors and other organisations.

 ITU-D should focus on a limited number of priorities with clear and measurable impact on the developing world